We rely on our knees every single day — often without giving them much thought.

 The ACL, or anterior cruciate ligament, is located at the front of your knee.

-The PCL or posterior cruciate ligament is located behind the ACL at the back of your knee.
+The PCL, or posterior cruciate ligament, is located behind the ACL at the back of your knee.

-Common Health Issues With Your Knees
+Common Health Challenges That Impact Your Knees

 Because your knees are significant weight bearing joints, they are a common source of sports and running injuries.